your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/README.md

 - [Automating Asset Slicing for Mobile Devices](<references/book/Automating Asset Slicing for Mobile Devices.md>)

 ### 9. Working With People
-*(Not present in the original 8-section outline — grouped here rather than left unlisted.)*
 - [Notes on Running a Design Department](<references/book/Notes on Running a Design Department.md>)
 - [Foundational Templates for the UX Researcher](<references/book/Foundational Templates for the UX Researcher.md>)
 - [From Cognitive Psychology to the Interview](<references/book/From Cognitive Psychology to the Interview.md>)